jemhakdog/Facebook-messenger-bot/README.md

 # setup
 Clone this  repo

 pip install fbchat

 Provide cookies to config

 Run main.py

-That's it your good to go.
+That's it you are good to go.

 Note:if you are having an error  while  logging in you can wait  for 3-10 seconds  and re run the program